Nextiva / Blog / VoIP

 Assuming you already have a broadband connection and a router, you don’t need any other VoIP equipment.

-If you manage VoIP for your enterprise, you may opt to use a separate firewall or switch from your router.
+If you manage VoIP for your enterprise, you may use a separate firewall or switch from your router.
 If you have analog phones or other devices you wish to retain, use an analog telephone adapter (ATA).
 These small adapters connect your VoIP solution to traditional telephone services and devices, such as old fax machines and alarm systems.

 Advantages of VoIP